gamealchemist/Javascript-Pooling/README.txt

 - one for both of those classes -mixed case-
 - one for Impact, which is just a repack of the mixed case
    + an utility function to auto-pool entities.
+   + a fix for a current bug in impact ( use ga.fixImpactPooling to fix)

 I wrote some explanations about pooling here :